Are compost bins rubbish?

 It superheats food and garden waste to 60°C, so you get rich, mature compost in 90 days, with no tumbling or rotating required.

-The only downside is the price – the bins start at £165, but I’ve already spent half that on items that weren’t much good for my purpose, www.hotbincomposting.com.
+The only downside is the price – at £185, but I’ve already spent half that on items that weren’t much good for my purpose, www.hotbincomposting.com.